As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Bullying is a repeated action – this means that the incident happens over and over again.

-We identified the different types of bullying.
+We identified different types of bullying.

 Physical bullying involves pushing, pinching, hitting or kicking somebody or damaging his or her belongings.